stephensamonte/Angular-First-App/README.md

 ## Further help
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# This content was from an Angular tutorial and I added comments to better understand the content.
+Copyright 2017-2018 Google Inc. All Rights Reserved.
+Use of this source code is governed by an MIT-style license that can be found in the LICENSE file at http://angular.io/license